 The excitement in the van on day three was so thick you could feel it.
 We were off to dive on the Great Barrier Reef!

-Other than being sea sick right before my first dive, it was AMAZING.
+Other than being seasick right before my first dive, it was AMAZING.
 My instructor was right, as soon as I was under the water I felt so much better.
 In a way because I was so all over the place it had taken my mind off the fact I was about to descend 12 metres beneath the surface of the ocean.
-I used a bit more air than I should have descending as I was breathing heavily but I was able to kneel on the floor of the ocean getting used to the difference from the pool and watching everyone come down one at a time to join me.
+I used a bit more air than I should have to descend as I was breathing heavily but I was able to kneel on the floor of the ocean getting used to the difference from the pool and watching everyone come down one at a time to join me.

 There is nothing like flying underwater.
 It’s an entirely different world down there.
 Time feels faster somehow.
 Sometimes when I snorkel or swim I don’t like being surrounded by fish, but when I was diving I felt invincible, like part of the underwater world around me.
-Our first dive on the Great Barrier Reef was to 12 metres and afterwards I couldn’t wipe the smile off my face.
+Our first dive on the Great Barrier Reef was to 12 metres and afterward I couldn’t wipe the smile off my face.

 Down Under Dive served us an amazing lunch on board.
-As Open Water Divers in training we had our own room on the top deck of the boat, and we were first to jump in every time we got to the Great Barrier Reef.
+As Open Water Divers in training, we had our own room on the top deck of the boat, and we were first to jump in every time we got to the Great Barrier Reef.

 After 4 dives across two days, including practicing skills like taking our regulator out at around 15 metres under the surface of the ocean, which sounds terrifying but wasn’t with the assured manner of our instructor and the pool practice, we were signed off as certified Open Water Divers.